ksande91/cowsay-generator/README.md

 ## Usage

 ### 1. **Run It Manually**

-From the folder where `startupcow` resides:
+From the folder where `cowsaygenerator` resides:

 ```
 ./startupcow
 ```

 ### 2. **Run It Automatically on Terminal Startup**

 To make the program run every time you open a terminal:

 #### For **Bash**:

 Edit your `~/.bashrc` file:

 ```
 nano ~/.bashrc
 ```

 Add this line:

 ```
-/path/to/startupcow
+/path/to/cowsaygenerator
 ```

 Save and reload:

 ```
 source ~/.bashrc
 ```

 #### For **Zsh**:

 Edit your `~/.zshrc` file:

 ```
 nano ~/.zshrc
 ```

 Add this line:

 ```
-/path/to/startupcow
+/path/to/cowsaygenerator
 ```

 Save and reload:

 ```
 source ~/.zshrc
 ```

 #### For **Fish**:

 Edit your `~/.config/fish/config.fish` file:

 ```
 nano ~/.config/fish/config.fish
 ```

 Add this line:

 ```
-/path/to/startupcow
+/path/to/cowsaygenerator
 ```

 Save and reload:

 ```
 source ~/.config/fish/config.fish
 ```